Dick Ayers: Marvel Comics

-Ayers first teamed with the highly influential and historically important penciler Jack Kirby at Atlas shortly before Atlas transitioned to become Marvel Comics.
+Ayers first teamed with the highly influential and historically important artist Jack Kirby at Atlas shortly before Atlas transitioned to become Marvel Comics.
 As Kirby's second regular Marvel inker, following Christopher Rule, Ayers would ink countless covers and stories, including on such landmark comics as most early issues of The Fantastic Four, in addition to a slew of Western and "pre-superhero Marvel" monster stories in Amazing Adventures, Journey into Mystery, Strange Tales, Tales of Suspense, and Tales to Astonish.
 Because creator credits were not routinely given at the time, two standard databases disagree over the duo's first published collaboration.
 Ayers revealed in 1996, however:

 The first work I did with Jack was the cover of Wyatt Earp #25 (Oct.
 1959).
 [Editor-in-chief] Stan Lee liked it and sent me another job, "The Martian Who Stole My Body," for Journey into Mystery #57 (Dec.
 1959).
 I also began Sky Masters, the [syndicated] newspaper strip.
 There is a lot of confusion on this; people think Wally Wood inked them all, because they're signed Kirby/Wood.
 But that was Dave Wood, the writer [who was unrelated to artist Wally Wood].
 I began Sky Masters with the 36th Sunday page; Jack's pencils, my inks, in September 1959.
 I ended the Sundays in January 1960.
 I also did the dailies for a period of [over] two years, from September of '59 to December of '61.
 These were complete inks; I was the only one doing it at the time.
 Of course, Wally Wood also worked on that strip, in the beginning, before me.

 Sgt.
 Fury and his Howling Commandos #57 (Aug.
 1968).
 Cover art by penciler Ayers and inker John Severin.